anandu06dev/ng4StarterKit/README.md

 In object orientation the SOLID principles can help to make better design decisions in terms of high cohesion and low coupling.
 Applying the DIP (Dependency Inversion Principle), we ensure these layers depend on abstraction (Interfaces) as opposed to depending on concretion (Classes).
-For example, we **provide the domain layer as abstraction by using (generic) interfaces**.
+For example, we **provide the domain layer as an abstraction by using (generic) interfaces**.

 **» Applying cross-cutting concerns**<br/>

 The infrastructure layer includes cross-cutting concerns such as logging, caching or security.
 A naive approach to implement this functionality directly usually leads to duplicated or coupled code, which violates DRY (Don't Repeat Yourself) and SRP (Single Responsibility Principle).
-The AOP (Aspect Oriented Programming) promotes to abstract and encapsulate cross-cutting concerns by interlacing additional code, resulting in loose coupling between the actual logic and the infrastructure logic.
+The AOP (Aspect Oriented Programming) promotes an abstraction and to encapsulate cross-cutting concerns by interlacing additional code, resulting in loose coupling between the actual logic and the infrastructure logic.
 For more information please visit: https://jaxenter.com/cross-cutting-concerns-angular-2-typescript-128925.html

 **» Applying DDD layers to Angular**<br/>